What is an RA Flare?

 You may find that the onset of a flare affects your mood.
 Depression can accompany the worsening of symptoms and loss of functioning and well-being that you experience with a flare.
 As pain and swelling increase and mobility decreases, it becomes difficult to engage in daily tasks and routines, and you may experience a loss of enthusiasm and enjoyment in daily activities that normally give you pleasure.2

-The peak of a flare ?
+Going through the peak of a flare

 A dramatic worsening of pain marks the peak of a flare.
 This pain may be characterized as burning or stabbing and may affect different muscles and joints simultaneously.
 During the peak of a flare, you may find it difficult or impossible to sleep soundly.
 With a lack of sufficient rest, you may not be able to concentrate or function normally.
 This loss of normal functioning can affect every facet of life, from meal preparation to grooming and hygiene.
 Consequently, flares may be accompanied by a loss of weight and neglect in appearance.2

-The flare ends
+How an RA flare ends

 Just as the onset of the flare was marked by a gradual worsening of symptoms, the end of the flare will be marked by a gradual lessening of the severity of symptoms.
 Intense, constant pain will give way to less intense pain, a decrease in joint swelling, and a gradual return of movement.
 Additionally, as symptoms become less intense, the ability to sleep soundly returns.2